art-in/microcosm/src/utils/graph/readme.md

 ---

-Input graphs should be object graphs of nodes and links objects.
-Nodes and links objects should follow interfaces below.
+Nodes and links objects should follow these interfaces.

 // TODO: fix terminology. use more general terms Vertices and Edges.
 //       to clearly distinguish models, view-models and generic graph entities.